laffra/Ikke/README.md

 # Features

-Ikke produces a local backup of all your data, with fast local search, visualizing the connections between de data across various sources.
+Ikke produces a local backup of your (social) data, with fast local search, visualizing the connections between de data across various sources.

 Why the name Ikke?